ProtectUK publication date

 What is CBRN Terrorism?

-This is the terrorist use (or threatened use) of Chemical, Biological, Radiological or Nuclear material as a weapon, with the intention to cause harm.
+CBRN terrorism is the term used to describe the terrorist use (or threatened use) of Chemical, Biological, Radiological or Nuclear material as a weapon, with the intention to cause harm.
 This encompasses a wide range of agents and materials including corrosive substances, poisons, toxins, biological organisms and radioactive sources.
 These materials can be harmful to humans in a variety of ways when inhaled, ingested or absorbed.
+CBRN terrorism does not include any state use of CBRN materials, most of which would be prohibited by various international weapons conventions.
+Hazards posed by these materials vary, but include:

-• Chemical: Poisoning or injury caused by chemical substances, including household chemicals or harmful industrial chemicals, as well as agents used during armed conflict.
+or harmful industrial chemicals, as well as agents used during armed conflict.

-• Biological: Exposure to harmful bacteria, viruses or toxins and the illness or disease they cause.
+• Biological: Exposure to harmful bacteria, viruses or toxins and the illness or disease they

 • Radiological: Exposure to harmful radioactive materials.

-• Nuclear: Exposure to thermal or blast effects arising from a nuclear detonation (including secondary effects from radioactive fallout).
+• Nuclear: Exposure to thermal or blast effects arising from a nuclear detonation (including

 How has CBRN previously been used by terrorist groups worldwide?